Specifications

 Additional information

 In the catalogue mentioned above this rare figure was attributed to the Benua(q), ten years later it is attributed to the Ngaju, Central Kalimantan.
-This rare madonna-like sculpture, although much smaller in size, bears many features found in the piece of sculpture (35 cm) formerly in the Beijens collection in Nijmegen, The Netherlands.
+This rare maternity-like sculpture, although much smaller in size, bears many similar features found in the piece of sculpture (35 cm) formerly in the Beijens collection in Nijmegen, The Netherlands.
 Jean Louis Henri Beijens (1835-1914) served as a military in the Banjermasin expedition (1859-1862).
 During this time he acquired the female sculpture and wrote in his ledger that it was rare and very old and that it came from the Ot-Danum, Katingan in the upper Kajahan.
-The necklace is of a type not recorded to my knowledge and also the armbands are rendered in the same way.
+‘Very old’ should be read as 18th century.
+The necklace is of a type not recorded to my knowledge and the armbands are rendered in the same way.
 A special feature in the present item are the pendants hanging down the temples from a string in the hair.

 Photo credits